-DAOs are open, self-organized networks coordinated by crypto-economic incentives and self-executing code, cooperating around shared goals.
-Powered by the network effect
+A DAO is an open, self-organized network coordinated by crypto-economic incentives and self-executing code, cooperating around shared goals and powered by the network effect.

 Umbrella DAO is a decentralised venture capital organisation on the Ethereum blockchain which provides seed funding for tokenisation proposals.
-Umbrella token holders can vote on proposals made to the DAO governance contract.
-A forum for discussing and voting on proposals is provided, and proposers are provided with an interface with the governance contract.
-Umbrella DAO will have no centralised administration.
-Anyone, anywhere will be free to take part
+Umbrella token holders are provided with an interface with the governance contract, and they can discuss and vote on proposals via a forum.
+Administration of the Umbrella DAO is completely decentralised.
+Participation is open to anyone, anywhere.

 1. Abstract

-Since the dawn of mankind, Human beings have tended towards ever more complex forms of collective organisation; the majority of mans greatest achievements have been made possible through the constant advancement in organisational forms driven by the search for greater efficiency in achieving a particular goal.
+Since the dawn of mankind, collective organisations have become ever more complex.
+Most of man’s greatest achievements have been made possible through the constant advancement in organisational forms driven by the search for greater efficiency in achieving a particular goal.

-The various methods trialed for coordinating mans varied motivations for the manifestation of a common purpose, have culminated in the corporations and trusts of the present day, who are managed rigidly from the top down, audited by centralised, closed institutions, and regulated by the often haphazard or corrupt legal systems of various overlapping jurisdictions.
+This organisational advancement has culminated in the corporations and trusts of the present day, with their rigid, top-down management, lack of transparent auditing, and haphazard or even corrupt regulation.

-Even now, the majority of the worlds population have no access to a fair court, unable to find any recourse for justice against the cartels and monopolies that control so much in their lives, are disenfranchised of all ownership.
-This lawless condition has resulted in huge and growing inequality, unrest and humanitarian crisis across the world.
-The state of affairs evidences the fact that there may yet be some improvements to be made in how we can go about organising ourselves.
+Even now, most people in the world are disenfranchised and have no access to justice against the cartels and monopolies that control so much of their lives.
+This lawless condition has resulted in huge and growing inequality, unrest and humanitarian crises.
+Given this sorry state of affairs, how can we improve how we organise ourselves?

-“Less economic freedom implies less economic opportunities, less investment, less jobs, etc. It is not hard to see this leading to starvation or deaths.”
+Less economic freedom implies less economic opportunities, less investment, less jobs, etc. It is not hard to see this leading to starvation or deaths.

 - Roger Ver